huggingface/blog/fine-tune-whisper-multilingual-asr.md

 model = WhisperForConditionalGeneration.from_pretrained("openai/whisper-small")
 ```

+TODO: set config suppress tokens and forced tokens to [] and None resp.

 ### Define the Training Arguments
 In a final step, we define all the parameters related to training.
 A subset of parameters are